 The most common of all is a speeding ticket.
 Almost always it’s a petty misdemeanor.
 But police can ticket you for a misdemeanor speeding crime in rare circumstances.
 Regardless of violation level, an over 100 mph speeding conviction will trigger a six month license revocation.
 And if you become an “habitual violator,” even a petty can trigger a license suspension.

 Of course, everyone wants to keep it off their driver’s license record.
 That can help prevent future tickets, and higher insurance rates.
-In the long run, a good driving attorney is worth it.
+So in the long run, a good driving attorney is worth it.
 Learn more about defending a speeding ticket:

 Driving After Revocation

 If someone drives after suspension, revocation or withdrawal of their license, a prosecutor can charge them with a crime.
 Usually the crime is at the misdemeanor level.
-If convicted, the defendant not only faces jail and probation, but will also suffer an additional license revocation.
+And if convicted, the defendant not only faces jail and probation, but will also suffer an additional license revocation.

 For some, this begins a revolving door of repeated Driving After Revocation offenses.
-With priors, jail time is common.
-A good driving attorney can you turn the corner and solve these problems.
+And with priors, jail time is common.
+But a good driving attorney can you turn the corner and solve these problems.
 Find out more about defending these cases:

 Driving Without Proof of Insurance